-His family started their “planetary explosion” before the advent of Facebook, but they pioneered the use of the early “chat rooms” available.
-Each one would “report in” and post some pictures of their latest adventures.
-Sometimes they could all go into the chat room together and have a conversation, but their “conversation” was usually stretched out over time.
+His family started their "planetary explosion" before the advent of Facebook, but they pioneered the use of the early "chat rooms" available.
+This came in the days when an Internet Service Provider was just becoming popular.
+Each one would "report in" and post some pictures of their latest adventures.
+Sometimes they could all go into the chat room together and have a conversation, but their "conversation" was usually stretched out over time.

 As Facebook came along, they could keep up on each other's pages, but it lacked the intimacy of a face-to-face meeting or the telephone calls they used to keep in touch as a family.
 The problem with phone calls was that they were only connecting one on one.
 Luckily, a better solution came along.

 With conference calls, now they can all talk at once.
 Being a family, of course, there are times they literally all talk at once!
 That is half the fun.
 And the calls are free too, so they don't feel they have to try and "save money" by using VOIP calls.
 With six people on a call, the last things they need to add are mysterious robotic voices.

 Clear sound quality is a key ingredient for helping families keep in touch.

 With free teleconferencing, they enjoy using Call Scheduling to set calls up easily, automatically sending out Invitations and Reminders.
 They all gather in an online Personal Meeting Room, but they don't need the Moderator Controls.
 When Skype calling came in with live video, they tried that, but found the quality wasn't very good.

 Nowadays Video Conferencing is their latest "chat room."
 It is still free, and it has great audio quality because they talk over their cellphones.
 They can share the pictures with Screen Sharing.
 As the years have gone by, they are finding it easier to keep in touch as a family than ever.